 No single test can diagnose CRPS.
 A physical exam and a medical history will be the first step of diagnosis, followed by procedures that may provide insight.
 Some of these procedures include a bone scan, sympathetic nervous system test, x-rays and MRI.

 As with many conditions, if CRPS is treated in the early stages it can be treated much more effectively than if left for long periods of time untreated.
-Various medications can be used for CRPS/RSD pain relief, including pain relievers, corticosteroids, bone-loss medication and sympathetic nerve-blocking medication.
+Various medications can be used for CRPS pain relief / RSD pain relief treatments, including pain relievers, corticosteroids, bone-loss medication and sympathetic nerve-blocking medication.
 Hot and cold applications to the site and topical analgesics can be done at home, and physical therapy may be suggested to maintain limb mobility and desensitization therapy.
-There are a number of treatment options for CRPS/RSD relief, which include:
+There are a number of treatment options for CRPS pain relief / RSD pain relief, which include:

-At MAPS we value the importance of an interdisciplinary approach.
-For those CRPS/RSD treatments not offered by MAPS, we are able to refer you to other CRPS/RSD pain relief treatment specialists.
+At MAPS we value the importance of an interdisciplinary approach to RSD pain relief.
+For those CRPS pain relief treatments/RSD pain relief treatments not offered by MAPS, we are able to refer you to other CRPS/RSD pain relief treatment specialists.